sirosen/sirosen.github.io/_posts/2026/2026-03-01-claude-is-not-your-coauthor.md

 I just don't think the code artifacts of the open source community are the appropriate forum for that.

-[^4]: It really seems like Claude is the only tool which appears in commits like this, presently.
+[^4]: It really seems like Claude is the only LLM which appears in commits like this, presently.
       I'm sure other vendors will start doing it too.

 It's possible that the `pip-tools` policy will adjust to have an explicit stance